 “Lucky Luke and his horse look like they’ve been on crack for years, Boule & Bill appear to be surviving as hobos on a diet of heroin and garbage, and Spirou has seen better days as well”

-5. Have a drink in a hipster spot with no hipsters
+5. Livre ou Verre: have a drink in a hipster spot with no hipsters

 There’s a beautiful old gallery in downtown Charleroi.
 When I first walked through it with Nico six years ago, only one sad looking shop was still open – lots of places even had their windows boarded up like there was a hurricane coming.
 Not the happiest of sights.
 A couple of years later though, the whole venue was renovated, a modern shopping mall was built right next to it and a lot of new businesses opened inside.

 By far the nicest is Livre ou Verre.
 This is a cosy coffee bar full of comfortable sofas and wall-high bookcases.
 Live concerts are regularly hosted here as well.
 In Antwerp, these kinds of cool places would quickly get overrun by the worst kind of Starbucks-hipsters, but here the clientele is quite varied.
 Kids can read comics, mom can read a novel and dad can enjoy his coffee – or the legs of the blonde on stage.
 We didn’t come all the way here to judge, ok?

 “In Antwerp, these kinds of cool places would quickly get overrun by the worst kind of Starbucks-hipsters, but here the clientele is quite varied.”